-A GreenPower Generator is defined as an electricity generator or increase in generator capacity1 based primarily on a Renewable Energy resource, which was commissioned or first sold electricity (whichever is earlier) after 1 January 1997 and
+A GreenPower Generator is defined as an electricity generator or increase in generator capacity based primarily on a Renewable Energy resource, which was commissioned or first sold electricity (whichever is earlier) after 1 January 1997 and

-- 1. results in greenhouse gas emission reductions within the electricity sector; and - 2. has Net Environmental Benefits; and - 3. is currently accredited under the National GreenPower Accreditation Program.
+- 1. results in greenhouse gas emission reductions within the electricity sector; and - 2. has Net Environmental Benefits; and - 3. is generally 15 years or less in age (with some limited exemptions) - 4. is currently accredited under the National GreenPower Accreditation Program.